Historical Record

 Jeremiah 29:11 was chosen as a reminder of what the Lord has done and is still doing at Rawls Baptist Church.

-September 2013 Gary Smith was voted in as a new deacon and would be ordained at a later date.
+September 2013 Garry Smith was voted in as a new deacon and would be ordained at a later date.

 September 2013 new front doors were installed in the church.
 The threshold was removed and kept for church history when the old doors were removed.